Welcome to your straightforward, easy to understand guide to getting a job with the federal government.

 There is no way around it - applying to federal government jobs is an absolute grind.
 It takes time, perseverance, and patience.

-There are very explicit rules and processes that govern the application and hiring process to make it as impartial as possible.
+There are very specific rules and processes that govern the application and hiring process to make it as impartial as possible.
 Thankfully, once you understand the process you can tailor your approach to make sure you are fulfilling all the requirements and increase your odds of success.
 That’s where I come in!

 This guide will help you understand what happens at each stage of the hiring process and provides honest advice from the applicant’s perspective.
 I also share my techniques to “tick all boxes” in the process to ensure your application moves forward to the next step.